Sun8ox/ErrorViewer/README.md

+# ErrorViewer
-Idk I just wanted to learn more about ASP.NET MVC, Javascript, JQuery, Bootstrap and EntityFramework.
+## Idk I just wanted to learn more about ASP.NET MVC, JQuery, Bootstrap and EntityFramework.